IshanRayen/IshanRayen.github.io/README.md

 **Financial Advisory Summer Analyst**
 Lazard
 - Conducted research and analytics for Data Strategy, Business Management, and Capital Markets.
-- Developed a weekly project management reporting system connecting Jura to Excel, enhancing project tracking and efficiency across the organization.
+- Developed a weekly project management reporting system connecting Jira to Excel, enhancing project tracking and efficiency across the organization.
-- Attended in client meetings and obtained relevant data adn statistics for managers.
+- Attended  client meetings and obtained relevant data and statistics for managers.

 ## Projects and Publications